 Please note: SWMBH does not use financial incentives to encourage barriers to care and services and/or decisions that result in underutilization.
-SWMBH does not reward practitioners or other individuals conducting utilization review for issuing denials of coverage or service.
-All utilization management decision-making is based only on the existence of coverage and appropriateness of care and service.
+We do not reward practitioners or other individuals conducting utilization review for issuing denials of coverage or service.
+All utilization decision- making is based only on the existence of coverage and appropriateness of care and service.
 Clinical decisions are based on the clinical features of the individual case and medical necessity criteria.

-7.0 TYPES OF SERVICES AVAILABLE - SERVICE ARRAY
+7.0 SERVICE ARRAY - TYPES OF SERVICES